djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 Learning rates have their own life cycle: they warmup (typically 1%-5% of training steps for short trainings, but large labs fix the warmup steps) from zero to avoid chaos, then anneal after settling into a good minimum.
 [Cosine annealing](https://arxiv.org/abs/1608.03983) was the go-to scheduler, but it's also inflexible due to the cosine period needing to match the total training duration.
 Alternatives include [warmup-stable-decay (WSD)](https://arxiv.org/abs/2404.06395) and [multi-step](https://arxiv.org/abs/2401.02954); in the last x% of tokens, the former linearly decays the learning rate whereas multi-step does discrete drops. for WSD, typically 10-20% is allocated for the decay phase, matching cosine annealing; in multi-step, 80/10/10 also matches cosine annealing while 70/15/15 and 60/20/20 can outperform it.
 Deepseek-v3 used cosine annealing between the decay drops and added a constant phase before the final sharp step.

 <img src="/public/training/learning_rates.png" alt="Learning rate schedules comparison" style="width: 75%; display: block; margin: 0 auto;">
-<div style="text-align: center;">*Figure 3*: Comparison of learning rate schedules: cosine annealing, WSD, and multi-step.
-From [HuggingFace](https://huggingface.co/spaces/HuggingFaceTB/smol-training-playbook).</div>
+<p style="text-align: center;">*Figure 3*: Comparison of learning rate schedules: cosine annealing, WSD, and multi-step.
+From [HuggingFace](https://huggingface.co/spaces/HuggingFaceTB/smol-training-playbook).</p>

 HuggingFace's ablations (on their 1B model) showed that WSD tended to underperform cosine annealing before WSD's decay began, but once it entered its decay phase, WSD showed nearly linear improvement in both loss and eval metrics, which allowed it to catch up to cosine annealing by the end.
 After running further ablations on the learning rate, the HuggingFace team settled on 2e-4; increasing led to potential increased risk of instability during long training runs.